kristihchinen/kristihchinen.github.io/essays/YourOwnLanguage.md

 ## Where it All Started

 When I first started my coding journey, my professor would practically give me the answer if I was doing something wrong.
 I never understood what a coding standard was until I entered my ICS 211 class.
 Boy was that eye opening.
 I practically had to work harder than the rest of the class because I needed to relearn my foundation.
 That is where I learned how important a coding standard was.
 In my previous class my professor would fix up my code and make it all nice but I never understood the reason behind it.
 I would then try to make my code nice like hers but I never understood the why or how until I took ICS 211.
+I actually took me a while to get used to following the coding standards, but with anything, the more you do it the more comfortable you become.
+With the different languages comes slight differences and that comes with its pros and cons.
+For example, when working with Underscore it was a difficult transition from always writing code with loops to not using them at all.

+Going from this:

+    totalCost(){
+        let cost = 0;
+        for(let drink of this.drinks){
+            cost += drink.price;
+        }
+        return cost;
+    }`

+To this:

+    function safe(data, year){
+        const entry = _.find(data,entry => entry.year == year);
+        return entry.mean < 351;
+    }

 ## Creating Our Own Success